nguyenph88/Mass-Account-Checker/README.md

 Feel free to PM me whenever you need :)

-PS: download link is from the website above, i just removed the link
+PS: download link is from the website above, i just removed the link.